Milwaukee Public Schools has had a Positive Behavioral Interventions and Supports system in place for several years.

 - Educational Wraparound

-~Outcome measures are identified and measured often, and these outcomes are generated by parent and teacher expectations
+~outcome measures that are identified and measured often, and these outcomes are generated by parent and teacher expectations.

 Features of Wraparound

 One integrated plan addresses needs for the student beyond the school day.

 The school-based portion of the wraparound plan takes planning beyond where the student will attend school or in what program he/she will be placed.